viccoderz/Python-Data-Cleaning-FIFA21-DATASET/README.md

 ### Dataset Source and Overview

-The FIFA 21 dataset used in this project was obtained from a data cleaning challenge on Twitter which I was a part of.
+The FIFA 21 dataset used in this project was obtained from an open-source project, irene-arch.
 It consists of player attributes, statistics and other relevant information.

 The original FIFA21 dataset contains 18K+ records of player data.
 Each record represents a unique player and includes